tanmaysingewar/BetterIndex/README.md

 # BetterIndex - Multi-LLM Chat Application

-**Description:** A unified chat interface for multiple Large Language Models.
-Switch between different AI models seamlessly and compare responses across various LLMs in one application.
+**Description:** Chat with multiple AI models in one simple interface.

 ## Features